You’ve probably seen these two words together so many times they feel like one thing.

 Once it’s inside a container, your app runs the same way everywhere — on your laptop, on a server, or in the cloud.

-Think of Docker Like a Lunchbox
+Think of Docker Like a Shipping Container

 Why Docker Alone Isn’t Enough